Civic Pride Grants

 St. John Baptists Church Walkway

-The Civic Society have contributed to the substantial cost of repairing and improving the walkway between the Market Place and the rear of the Parish Church.
-Members of the society recently visited the blacksmiths tasked with creating the ‘overthrow’ that will hold the new Lantern.
+The Civic Society have contributed to the substantial cost of repairing and improving the medieval walkway between the Market Place and the rear of the Parish Church.
+Members of the society, John Tiffney and Meg Blumsom, have both been hugely instrumental in the management and completion of this work and a ceremony was recently held to officially open the area and thank all those involved.

 Cirencester Cricket Club